chanzuckerberg/miniwdl/docs/zip.rst

    $ miniwdl zip path/to/my.wdl
    $ miniwdl run my.wdl.zip input1=value1 ...

 Optionally, you can also include a JSON file with default workflow inputs.
 Any command-line arguments provided at runtime would be merged into (override) these defaults.

-Use ``--additional``/``--add`` to include source-relative input files or directories needed by WDL 1.2 ``File``/``Directory`` declarations.
-Additional paths may be files, directories, or glob patterns; they're stored in the archive at the same location relative to the WDL source file directory.
-Added paths must resolve safely within one of the packaged WDL source directories.

 The ZIP file will include a MANIFEST.json identifying the top-level WDL and inputs JSON, if present.

-The manifest format follows `that of Amazon Genomics CLI <https://aws.github.io/amazon-genomics-cli/docs/concepts/workflows/#manifestjson-structure>`_.
+Use ``--additional``/``--add`` to include other files, directories, or glob patterns; they'll be stored in the ZIP at the same relative location to the WDL source files.
+Importantly, make sure to add any files/directories used as WDL 1.2 source-relative inputs, which aren't automatically included.

 Command line
 ------------